KritAriGit/Stock-Market-Analysis-INFO-511-/README.md

 📌 Overview

-This project focuses on the aspects of Data Management in Data Science, diving into the stock trends of Tech and Finance giants (i.e. companies / corporations).
+This project focuses on the aspects of Data Management and Visualisation in Data Science, diving into the stock trends of Tech and Finance giants (i.e. companies / corporations).

 👔 Team Members